Designating all salary as housing allowance? Is it legal? It is advisable?

 "I attended a tax seminar last year on church income, taxes, payroll etc. Housing Allowance was a major topic and they said that only up to 1/2 of your total salary could be for housing allowance and that it was against the law to count your entire salary as housing allowance..."

 I went to a church tax conference that said the same thing.
-I figured the guy was a CPA and should know what he was talking about, so when I wrote an article (many years ago:) regarding housing allowances, I mentioned that you couldn't designate more than half of a minister's salary for a housing allowance.
+I figured the guy was a CPA and should know what he was talking about, so when I wrote an article (many years ago:) regarding housing allowances, I mentioned that you couldn't designate more than half of a minister's compensation as a housing allowance.

 Had a reader tell me I was wrong and ...
 I was.

-I then thoroughly researched it and that man at the conference was wrong.
+I then thoroughly researched it and that gentleman at the conference was wrong.